raspilc/ioBroker.I2CLCD/README.md

 I2C-LCD 16x2 or 20x4 Display based on HD44780-compatible Displays with PCF8574

-tested on Raspberry Pi 3B+
-should also run on Tinkerboard
+tested on Raspberry Pi 3B+ and Raspbery Pi 4 should also run on Tinkerboard

 ### using this adapter